miciek/miciek.github.io/talks.md

 permalink: /talks/
 ---

-You can see all my past and future speaking gigs at [my Lanyrd profile page](http://lanyrd.com/profile/miciek-2071/).
-Here is the list of my talks with videos and slides (where available):
+Here is the list of my talks with links to videos, slides and code repositories:

 ### Freestyle, Free & Tagless: Separation of Concerns on Steroids
 You will learn how to cut your applications into isolated, independent pieces using Freestyle library with free monads or tagless final style.
 The session is based on a multiplayer, purely functional version of Prisoner’s Dillema.